AdmiralStone/PercentCalculator/README.md

 # PercentCalculator
 //First Project

-A android application to calculate a percentage value of any number.
+An android application to calculate a percentage value of any number.